jsdelivr/bootstrapcdn/README.md

 1. `port`: Integer value of the Node application port.
 2. `theme`: Integer value of the array index from the `bootswatch` section below.
-3. `authors`: Array of Author Strings
+3. `authors`: Array of author Strings
 4. `description`: String containing the meta description of the site.
 5. `google_analytics`: Hash containing GA `account_id` and `domain_name`.
 6. `stylesheets`: Array containing stylesheet files to be loaded at the top of the site.
-7. `javascripts`: Array containing javascript files to be loaded either `before` (at the top) or `after` (at the bottom) of the site.
+7. `javascripts`: Array containing JavaScript files to be loaded either `before` (at the top) or `after` (at the bottom) of the site.
 8. `bootswatch`: Hash containing current Bootswatch meta data and themes.
-9. `bootlint`: Array of Hashes containing Bootlint meta data and pathing.
+9. `bootlint`: Array of hashes containing Bootlint meta data and pathing.
-10. `bootstrap`: Array of Hashes containing Bootstrap meta data and pathing.
+10. `bootstrap`: Array of hashes containing Bootstrap meta data and pathing.

 ### `config/_tweets.yml`